W-47/skills-github-pages/index.md

 ![](/assets/creds.png)

 Aah yes we get a username and maybe a password and we shall try to ssh to this user using the creds.
+!()[/assets/ssh.png)

+Yes we are able to login as alice.
+# USER.TXT
+Let us try to get the user.txt flag